 GW offers both a graduate certificate and a Master of Science in Health Sciences (MSHS) in Clinical and Translational Research.
 All courses from the Graduate Certificates are transferable into the MSHS Program.

 The Graduate Certificate in Clinical and Translational Research is designed to meet the professional development needs of those seeking to broaden his or her translational research capabilities and to substantiate them with an academic graduate certificate.
 The certificate is a great option for those who cannot meet the master’s degree more intensive time commitment.
+Learn how to add classes and earn the MS in Clinical Translational Research.

 The Graduate Certificate in Clinical Research Practice requires the successful completion of 18 credit hours of coursework from the translational and health care research curriculum.
 The certificate capitalizes on the foundational courses of clinical research, health informatics, epidemiology, and biostatistics to prepare the graduate with the requisite knowledge and skills to conduct clinical research in collaboration with sponsored research programs.